Sean-Bradley/ComfyUI-Remove-Background/README.md

 # ComfyUI Remove Background

 Remove background scenery from an image of a person.
-The output image is saved as an RGBA PNG.
-The alpha channel is included.
+The output options are RGB, RGBA and Alpha Channel only.

 ![](./docs/example1.jpg)